-The four-year federal grant award totals \$4,038,640.00 with \$1,022,160.00 in Years 1 and 2 (\$997,160.00 base award + \$25,000.00 technical assistance supplement) and \$997,160.00 per year for each of the remaining 2 years.
+The four-year federal grant award totals \$4,088,640.00 with \$1,022,160.00 annually (\$997,160.00 base award + \$25,000.00 technical assistance supplement).
 There is no match required.
-This grant is included in the FY21 Tentative Budget.
+Appropriation to support the technical assistance supplement is not consistent with the development of the FY22 tentative budgets for Human Services, Judiciary and the Public Defender.
+A resolution supplementing the FY22 budget recognizing the additional funds in the amount of \$25,000.00 will be brought forward separately, if needed.